Actor / Director / Creator

 About

-Robert Wood Frank is a Chicago based actor, director, and theatre creator.
-He’s a graduate of the University of Minnesota/Guthrie BFA Actor Training Program, where he was invested in him a love of the craft, explored through clear language, truthful behavior, and physically embodied performance.
-Robert has studied at the Dell’Arte International School of Physical Theatre, and with the Guthrie Theatre, as well as abroad at the Royal Shakespeare Company, and Shakespeare’s Globe in London, all of which he considers fundamental to the actor, performer, and person he has become today.
+Robert has trained at the Dell’Arte International School of Physical Theatre and with the Guthrie Theatre in Minneapolis, as well as abroad at the Royal Shakespeare Company and Shakespeare’s Globe in London.
+He considers these experiences fundamental to the actor, performer, and person he has become today.

 "Crisp, precise, and thoughtful...performing with interesting and specific physicality." -Cherry and Spoon for Harold Pinter's The Dumbwaiter